qdrant/landing_page/qdrant-landing/content/documentation/data-ingestion-beginners.md

 **Figure 6: Querying the Qdrant Client to Retrieve Relevant Documents**
 ![data-ingestion-beginners-3.png](/documentation/examples/data-ingestion-beginners/data-ingestion-3.png)

 In this example, we queried **Phones with improved design**.
-Then, we converted the text to vectors using OpenAI, and retrieved a relevant phone review highlighting design improvements.
+Then, we converted the text to vectors using OpenAI and retrieved a relevant phone review highlighting design improvements.

 ## Conclusion